Why study this course?

 London Met’s Assessment Only (AO) route to Qualified Teacher Status (QTS) provides you with a unique opportunity to gain a QTS qualification.
 It's designed for those who are working in a school as an unqualified teacher.
-Successfully pass both assessment phases and you'll be recommended to the National College for Teaching and Leadership (NCTL) for QTS accreditation.
+Successfully pass both assessment phases and you'll be recommended to the Teaching Regulation Agency (TRA) for QTS accreditation.